Skip to navigation Skip to content

 You can view information about your prescribed texts and recommended readings for a course from one week before trimester starts.
 There are a few ways to find your reading lists via the library.

-Go to the ‘Get textbooks’ page
+1. Go to the ‘Find textbooks’ page

-Even if there are textbooks listed on the ‘Get textbooks’ page, we recommend checking your reading list for extra details as there may be required and/or recommended reading from a range of sources each week.
+Even if there are textbooks listed on the ‘Find textbooks’ page, we recommend checking your reading list for extra details as there may be required and/or recommended reading from a range of sources each week.
 If your prescribed textbook is only available in print or as a limited e-book license, your reading list might also contain at least one digitised chapter from this book.

-Access your unit reading list
+2. Access your unit reading list

 Your full reading list is available in Talis and will usually include a wide range of resources such as articles, videos, web pages and readings.
 You can find your full reading list by following the ‘Access unit readings’ link on the library homepageView instructions on accessing your reading list.